finarioapp/api/documentation/resources/Payments.md

 The following query parameters can be included in the request.
 These params apply to the Investment the Payments are assigned to.
 If a Payment is not assigned to an Investment, it will not be returned while using these params.

 All values should be encoded for URL.
-If typing into a browswer all query parameters are separated by '&', for example after "token=your_token&closed=true&closed_within_days_ago=10"
+If typing into a browser all query parameters are separated by '&', for example after "token=your_token&closed=true&closed_within_days_ago=10"

 Name | Example | Description